INTRODUCING STC’S WHARF RENEWAL PROJECT

 STC’s 2019 Season

-Our 2019 Season has been announced and will be presented at four venues: Roslyn Packer Theatre, Sydney Opera House (Drama Theatre and The Studio), and Riverside Parramatta.
+Our 2019 Season will be presented at four venues: Roslyn Packer Theatre, Sydney Opera House (Drama Theatre and The Studio), and Riverside Parramatta.
 Explore the Season.

 The Wharf will be closed for renovation throughout 2019.